Lernstick/glados/howtos/deb-9to10-upgrade.md

 > These step have to be done on `old9`.

-Fist, make a backup of all data on the Debian 9 server.
+First, perform a backup of all data on the Debian 9 server.

 Stop all running daemons via the webinterface.